 I applied for a position that was posted for a client of this employer.
 I was contacted by a recruiter, and was not a good fit for the client.
 The recruiter was intuitive, though, and told me about an internal opening that was a available in an area very close to where I was relocating to.
 I let her know that I was interested, and scheduled an interview for the day that I would be in town for interviews.
 I met with the branch manager.
 It went very well.
 She was easy to talk to.
 Being from the same industry, we spoke the same language.
 I was only in town for one day.
 Typically, a candidate would meet with at least one other member of the team.
 I was in the airport when I received a call from one of those managers.
 I spoke with her briefly.
 I received a call or email the next day with an offer.
 I countered, and by the end of the week accepted an offer.

 - The interview was very conversational, and I cannot recall a question that stood out as very difficult or unexpected.
 Answer Question

 I was able to negotiate.
 I presented a range of acceptable salary.
 I was offered the low end of my target salary, and countered with a salary in the middle of my range.
 I was relocating 1,500 miles, however, and this may have impacted the decision to offer me the higher rate.

-I applied through a staffing agency and the process took a day - interviewed at KNF&T in February 2012.
+I applied through a staffing agency.
+The process took 1 day.
+I interviewed at KNF&T in February 2012.